See Also:Chapter 1, "Introduction to Oracle Identity Management Integration" for a conceptual discussion of Oracle Directory Integration Platform

 Direction of synchronization

-Some connected directories only receive data from Oracle Internet Directory—that is, they participate in export operations only.
-Others only supply data to Oracle Internet Directory—that is, they participate in import operations only.
+Some connected directories only receive data from the Oracle back-end directory—that is, they participate in export operations only.
+Others only supply data to the Oracle back-end directory—that is, they participate in import operations only.
 Still others participate in both import and export operations.

-A separate profile is used for each direction—that is, one profile for information coming into Oracle Internet Directory, and another for information going from Oracle Internet Directory to connected directories.
+A separate profile is used for each direction—that is, one profile for information coming into the Oracle back-end directory, and another for information going from the Oracle back-end directory to the connected directories.

 Type of interface